Tween-IM/TMCP-Proto/README.md

 ## Abstract

 This document specifies the Tween Mini-App Communication Protocol (TMCP), a comprehensive protocol for secure communication between instant messaging applications and third-party mini-applications.
 Built as an isolated Application Service layer on the Matrix protocol, TMCP provides authentication, authorization, and wallet-based payment processing without modifying Matrix/Synapse core code.
-The protocol enables a super-app ecosystem with integrated wallet services, instant peer-to-peer transfers, mini-app payments, and social commerce within a closed federation environment.
+The protocol enables a super-app ecosystem with integrated wallet services, instant peer-to-peer transfers, mini-app payments, and social commerce.
+TMCP operates within Matrix's federation framework but assumes deployment in controlled federation environments for enhanced security.

 ---